 Large companies often have a large capacity and the ability to serve a substantial number of customers in various locations.
 This gives the company the ability to set prices for the market since it has considerable control over its competitors.
 The smaller firms will have no choice other than to match their products with those of the price leader if they want to continue enjoying the small market share that they currently hold.

 Some companies excel in identifying industry trends that are likely to affect their profitability.
 They implement preventive measures by adjusting prices to reflect the expected changes in the market.
 Other industry players that do not have the capacity to identify important trends may choose to match the price leader’s prices rather than invest a lot of money and time to gain the same level of knowledge.

 Ownership of a patented technology may influence a company’s decision to charge a premium price for its products or services.
 The company may want to establish itself as a producer of high-quality products or services that people can trust and buy.
 Other firms that do not have the technology may lower their prices to prevent the risk of losing market share, even as they try to acquire the technology.

 A company may be popular for its better execution methods than its competitors, giving it an opportunity to charge a higher price per unit.
 The practice is often applicable in industries that bill an hourly rate or that bill on a per contract basis.
 Customers prefer working with companies that are productive and that deliver quality output on the contracted work, even at a premium price.

 Advantages of price leadership

 A price leader enjoys the following benefits:

-Where the price leader sets high product prices and competitors implement the price changes, then the company and the other players will enjoy higher profits as long as consumer demand remains steady.
+Where the price leader sets high product prices and competitors match the price changes, then the company and the other players will enjoy higher profits as long as consumer demand remains steady.
 Also, where the competitors replicate the price leader’s actions, it ensures that the price leader does not lose the significant market share it enjoys to the competitors.